-Recent developments in the French Presidential election have made Centrist Emmanuel Macron the favorite with three months to go in the campaign
+Recent developments in the French Presidential election have made centrist candidate Emmanuel Macron a leading contender with two months to go in the campaign.

 What did a 38 year old former investment banker turned French economic minister do when he was frustrated with a political apparatus he thought no longer served the interests of citizens?
 Emmanuel Macron started his own centrist movement and became a presidential candidate.
 Now he is the frontrunner to become the leader of the European Union’s second largest country.